cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 4.6.0 =
+Added the possibility to add wc_post_id_ before the item_group_id without a space between it Added shipping support for local pickup

 = 4.5.9 =
 Minor fix where the store code for Google's Local Product Inventory Feeds did not make it to the feed when only 1 shop was added